IrisJi3/seg3103_playground/Lab07/README.md

 Here is the bug:
 ![bugs](assets/b3.JPG)

-In CalCFrame class, creating WindowAdapter.WindowClosing(WindowEvent e), passing in a WindowEvent as as argument, instead of using a new WindowAdapter.
+In CalCFrame class, creating a new inner class WindowAdapter.WindowClosing(WindowEvent e), passing in a WindowEvent as as argument, instead of using a new WindowAdapter.

 ### Bug 4: Private method is never called